4lejandrito/cliferay/README.md

   cliferay [COMMAND] --help | -h cliferay --version | -v

+cliferay Commands:
+  update            Update cliferay to the latest version

 Git Commands:
   sync              Sync fork and local copy with upstream brian             Forward an existing PR to Brian and close it